Bogomolov-Sommese vanishing and liftability for surface pairs in positive characteristic: Liftability of surface pairs

 Finally, we assume that the condition (2)-(ii) holds.
 It suffices to show that $H^2(X', T_{X'})=0$.
 We first assume that $X'$ is strictly klt Calabi-Yau.
 Let $n$ be the minimum positive integer such that $nK_{X'}=0$.
 Then $n$ is equal to the Gorenstein index by Lemma \ref{Cartier index}, and hence $n$ is not divisible by $p$ by assumption.
 Let $\tau\colon \tilde{X}\to X'$ be a cyclic cover associated to a non-zero global section of $nK_{X'}=0$.
 Since $\tau$ is \'etale in codimension one, we have

 Thus we may assume that $X'$ is canonical Calabi-Yau.
-Then the minimal resolution of $X'$ is a K3 surface or an Enriques surface by the assumption that $X'$ is not $\Q$-abelian.
-In this case, we have already shown that $H^2(X', T_{X'})=0$ in the proof of Proposition \ref{Rem : Lift of canonical CY}. \end{proof}
+By the assumption that $X'$ is not Q-abelian, the minimal resolution of $X'$ is a K3 surface or an Enriques surface.
+In these cases, we have already shown that $H^2(X', T_{X'})=0$ in the proof of Proposition \ref{Rem : Lift of canonical CY}. \end{proof}